BracketMaster/rtlil_frontend/README.md

 Currently, one visitor implementation is provided, namely, dumper, which takes an RTLIL ast and converts it back into valid RTLIL text.

-``bin/parse.rs`` consumes an RTLIL file, generates and AST, and the uses dumper to generate RTLIL text again, which could be written to a file.
+``bin/parse.rs`` consumes an RTLIL file, generates an AST, and the uses dumper to generate RTLIL text again, which could be written to a file.

 # Using